 13. Green-Star Certified building in Australia produce 62% less greenhouse emissions

-Over 12 million square meters of building space in Australia is Green-Star certified and has been shown to produce 62% fewer emissions than non-green buildings.
-They also have the added benefits of wasting 51% less potable water.
+Over 12 million square meters of building space in Australia is Green-Star certified and produces 62% fewer emissions than non-green buildings.
+They also have the added benefit of wasting 51% less portable water.

 14. Australia has the highest percentage of construction industry professionals working in the sustainable building space

-A survey of over 20000 industry stakeholders from 86 countries showed that 94% of Australian respondents were involved in some form of sustainable building projects and 46% reported that more than 60% of their projects were in the sustainable building space, the highest of any country.
+A survey of over 20,000 industry stakeholders from 86 countries showed that 94% of Australian respondents were involved in some form of sustainable building project.
+Further, 46% reported that more than 60% of their projects were in the sustainable building space, the highest of any country.